 For wood that has been finished before, I like to use Kilz latex primer*.
 It is water based which makes it fairly easy to clean up.

 However for unfinished wood, a shellac-based primer* works best.
-It seals the knots in the wood and makes sure any moisture or resin in the wood does not cause issues with your paint.
+It provides the best adhesion, seals the knots in the wood and makes sure any moisture or resin in the wood does not cause issues with your paint.
+It is a little more difficult to clean up, so you can go with an oil-based primer instead if you prefer.

 When the primer has dried, give the furniture a light sanding to remove any rough bits.
 This will make your final paint finish smoother.